 The Office of the Registrar maintains permanent educational records for all students who ever enrolled at SFSC.
-Your educational record may contain an application for admission, high school and/or college transcripts, the SFSC academic record or transcript, authorized changes to the record and other documentation appropriate to your enrollment at the college.
+Your educational record may contain an application for admission, high school and/or college transcripts, the SFSC academic record or transcript, authorized changes to the record, and other documentation appropriate to your enrollment at the College.

 Family Educational Rights and Privacy Act (FERPA) - is a federal law that applies to educational agencies and institutions that receive funding under a program administered by the U.S. Department of Education.
-The statute is found at 20 U.S.C.
-1232g and the regulations are found at 34 CFR Part 99.

-Under FERPA regulations, colleges must generally grant you, if you are attending a postsecondary institution, access to your educational information, an opportunity to seek and have your records amended and some control over the disclosure of information from the records.
-FERPA requires the college to protect the privacy of your record information with regard to access to your college records, the release of such records, and the opportunity to challenge records should they be inaccurate, misleading, or inappropriate.
+The statute is found at U.S. Code (20 U.S.C.
+Section 1232(g)) and the regulations are found at Code of Federal Regulations (34 C.F.R.
+Section 99).
+Under FERPA regulations, colleges must generally grant you, if you are attending a postsecondary institution, access to your educational information, an opportunity to seek and have your records amended, and some control over the disclosure of information from the records.
+FERPA requires the College to protect the privacy of your record information with regard to access to your college records, the release of such records, and the opportunity to challenge records should they be inaccurate, misleading, or inappropriate.

 No information, other than the data determined to be "directory information" can be provided to a custodial parent, non-custodial parent, or other third party without your written permission unless very specific criteria have been met.
-FERPA requires the college to establish a policy with regard to the data items that can be released to third parties upon request, and to establish the procedures for the release of such information.
+FERPA requires the College to establish a policy with regard to the data items that can be released to third parties upon request, and to establish the procedures for the release of such information.
 You have the option of making your "file" and "data" confidential.
-If you choose to have your data marked as confidential, you are identified in the student information system, and your information is excluded from the college's directory information.
+If you choose to have your data marked as confidential, you are identified in the student information system, and your information is excluded from the College's directory information.